Menu Close

 Data hiding in Python

-Before learn Data hiding in python You should have basic knowledge of Public, Private and Protected specifiers in Python.
-You can learn from Python access modifiers.
+Before learning Data hiding in Python You should have basic knowledge of Public, Private, and Protected specifiers in Python.
+You can learn from the Python access modifiers tutorial.

-Data hiding in Python is one of the most important features of object oriented programming In Python.
-Data hiding provide a facility to prevent the methods and attributes of a class to access directly.
+Data hiding in Python is one of the most important features.
+Data hiding in Python allows us to prevent the access of methods and attributes of a class directly.

-We can prevent this by making private and protected data member.
+We can prevent this by making private and protected data members.

 Public

-The member of class are define public which are easily accessible from any part of the program but within a program.
+The members of the class are defined as public and are easily accessible from any part of the program but within a program.
 In class all the member and member function by default is public.

 Private

-The members of the class declared as private which are accessible by inside class only.
-It is not accessible outside of the class even any child class.
+The members of the class are declared as private which is accessible by inside class only.
+It is not accessible outside of the class even in any child class.
 To create private data inside the class,

-To create private data members inside the class, we use double underscore (__) before the data member.
+To create private data members inside the class, we have to use a double underscore (__) before the data member.

 Protected

-The members of a class declared as protected which are not accessible by outside of the class, however it is accessible only by inherited class or child class.
+The members of a class declared as protected are not accessible outside of the class, however, it is accessible only by inherited class or child class.

 To create protected data inside the class, we use a single underscore (_) before the data member.

-To create protected data member inside class, we use single underscore (_) before the data member.
+To create a protected data member inside the class, we use a single underscore (_) before the data member.

 Data hiding examples